 It’s not like scientists think of it as a model that will happen in the next million years.
 No, it is concerning us right now.
 Simply put: It concerns everyone living on Earth now and in the next seven decades, until the year 2088.
 You or somebody else you care about will definitely be around then.
 Within 70 years “we could lose over half the species of life that now inhabits this little oasis in the universe,” says Jeremy Rifkin, an American economic and social theorist, writer, public speaker, political advisor, and activist – believe me, this man knows a lot.

 ”We are not grasping the enormity of this moment“

 Everyone knows about climate change and we acknowledge it as a fact, but we are going on as business as usual.
-Companies and politics do a little green-washing and there are people like us, who might be a bit more concerned about it.
-Did you know that 99,5% of all species on this planet have come and gone?
-This is not a good fact for us.
+Companies and politics do a little bit of green-washing and there are people like us, who might be a bit more concerned about it.
+Did you know that 99.5% of all species on this planet have come and gone?
+This is not a good fact concerning our future.
 I bet the silverfish are living on Earth from the beginning of time.